TaskarCenterAtUW/TDEI-auth-n-z/README.md

 ###### PROD

-Secrets will be set as an environment variables on the deployment environment.
+Secrets are configured as an environment variables on the deployment server.

 ###### Environment variable